Joanna-Khek/hdb-bto-chatbot/README.md

 Answer:
 ```

+I included the metadata (source URL) in the response so that I can visit the source link to verify the information.
-To make the response generation more 'robot' like, I also streamed the response by adding a delay to every character in the response output.
+Also, to make the response generation more 'robot' like, I also streamed the response by adding a delay to every character in the response output.

 ## App
 App was built using Streamlit, which has become one of my favourite Python framework to develop data apps!